-- If you’re a fan of basketball, know that you’re in Spurs country!
-Head on over to the AT&T Center to catch a San Antonio Spurs Game.
-But that’s not all – the AT&T Center also plays host to some of the biggest acts visiting San Antonio, so be sure to check their events calendar.
+If you’re a basketball fan, know you’re in Spurs country!
+Head to the AT&T Center to catch a San Antonio Spurs Game.
+But that’s not all – the AT&T Center also hosts some of the biggest acts visiting San Antonio, so be sure to check their events calendar.

-- If you want to catch a show or learn more about the city’s rich African American history see what’s going on at the Carver Community Cultural Center.
-They have a stacked calendar of performances and they also host educational camps and classes.
+If you want to catch a show or learn more about the city’s rich African American history, see what’s going on at the Carver Community Cultural Center.
+They have a stacked calendar of performances and host educational camps and classes.

 Where to Stay in Eastside

-- Best Budget Hotel – Quality Inn I-10 East
+- Budget Hotel – Quality Inn I-10 East

-- Best Luxury Accommodation – Hays Hideaway: Family & Pet-Friendly 5-Bed Home with hot tub
+- Luxury Accommodation – Hays Hideaway: Family & Pet-Friendly 5-Bed Home with hot tub

 See Related: Best Places to Travel in Your 20s in the US

 7. Monte Vista/Alta Vista/Olmos Park